RailsEventStore/ecommerce/README.md

 Many Rails conventions are not followed here.
 Usually there's a good reason for that.
 Trust us, but feel free to challenge our decisions.

+**Code comments**

 Do not leave comments in the code by default.
 Just leave an GitHub issue instead of a TODO comment for example.

+**Technical debt**

+One of the goals of this project is educational - to show how to implement certain features with DDD.
+As such we treat the actual code as business value.
+That's why (as opposed to "normal" projects") we can treat technical debt as part of the "backlog".

+Whenever you add a temporary hack to the codebase, add a Github issue - maybe someone else will be able to help or clean.
+When you work on certain are and see some not pretty code - fix it or create an issue and add the "debt" label.

+**Backlog**

+If you're somehow experienced with ecommerce (even when not as a dev) - your experience can help us.
+Please create new Github issues with features that can exist in typical ecommerces.
+Our goal is to cover as many features as possible - especially the tricky ones.

+If you're a developer working on ecommerce and you want to learn how to implement a specific feature - feel free to add this as a ticket too.

+All tickets should bring business value and be consistent with previous features.
+It's fine to create vague tickets at the beginning and let them be more specific later.

+**Local setup**

 As for the local dev setup: